 Student Perspectives: How To Embrace Your Authenticity in the Admission Process

-Picture this: you’re staring at a blinking cursor, the Common App portal open in one tab, ten half-finished drafts in another, and a hundred questions swirling in your mind.
+Picture this: you’re staring at a blinking cursor, the USC Common App portal open in one tab, ten half-finished drafts in another and a hundred questions swirling in your mind.
 What do they want to hear?
 How do I make myself stand out?
 What if I’m not interesting enough?
 I’ve been there.

-I’m Michael Cahn, a rising second-year student at the University of Southern California.
+I’m Michael Cahn, a second-year student at the University of Southern California.
 I know firsthand how intimidating the college admission process can feel.
-I’m a journalism major at USC Annenberg with a minor in the Entertainment Industry from the School of Cinematic Arts.
-This summer, I’ve been interning with Rotten Tomatoes at NBCUniversal and, during the school year, I stay busy through clubs and organizations like the Joint Educational Project (JEP), Annenberg Radio News and the Media Center.
+I’m a journalism major at USC Annenberg with a minor in the entertainment industry from the School of Cinematic Arts.
+This school year, I’ve been interning with Rotten Tomatoes at NBCUniversal and, during the school year, I stay busy through clubs and organizations like the Joint Educational Project (JEP), Annenberg Radio News, Marshall Entertainment Association and the Media Center.
 Looking back, I truly believe what got me here wasn’t a “perfect” application…it was an authentic one.
-So, if you’re feeling the pressure to fit a mold, here’s my biggest advice: don’t.
-Here’s how to embrace your individuality and let your real self shine through every part of your college application.

 Tell YOUR Story